-The best way to get rid of mosquitoes is to prevent them from breeding in the first place.
+One of the best ways to get rid of mosquitoes is to prevent them from breeding in your surroundings in the first place.
+You can do this by removing standing water from your property.

 1. Garlic

-To get rid of mosquitoes with garlic, crush a few cloves and boil in water.
+To get rid of mosquitoes with garlic, crush a few cloves and boil them in water.
 Next, allow the solution to cool before adding it to a spray bottle.

 2. Camphor

-Soak some camphor tablets in small bowls of water and place them around the house.
-Alternatively, light camphor within infested rooms and shut the doors and windows.
+Alternatively, light a piece of camphor in mosquito-infested rooms and shut the doors and windows.
 Leave for at least 30 minutes before opening up again.

 3. Mosquito Netting